irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/RobotCodeInstructions/ComposingTasksTogether.md

   new DriveForwardTask(3.5));
 ```

-The example above is a pair of two tasks that will execute at the same time, completing when either 3 seconds has elapsed OR once the robot has driven 3.5 inches forward.
+The example above runs two tasks at the same time, completing when either 3 seconds have elapsed OR the robot has driven 3.5 inches forward.

 ## ConcurrentTask.AllTasks()

-Concurrent AllTasks starts all of the tasks at the same time and completes when all of them have considered themselves to be completed.
+`ConcurrentTask.AllTasks` starts all tasks at the same time and completes when all of them have completed.

 ```java
 ConcurrentTask.AllTasks(